 Freakonomics is a mix of psychology, sociology and economics.

-Steven Levitt, the author, penned a best-seller thanks to a good mix of solid social-psychology principles and fun facts delivered in a frame of good entertainment.
+Steven Levitt, the author, penned a best-seller thanks to a good mix of solid social-psychology principles and fun facts delivered within a frame of good entertainment.

 - Bullet Summary